pingcap/docs-cn/tidb-binlog/deploy-tidb-binlog.md

 ### Step 1: Download TiDB Ansible

-1. Use the TiDB user account to log in to the central control machine and go to the `/home/tidb` directory.
+1. Use the TiDB user account to log in to the control machine and go to the `/home/tidb` directory.
 The information about the branch of TiDB Ansible and the corresponding TiDB version is as follows.
 If you have questions regarding which version to use, email to [info@pingcap.com](mailto:info@pingcap.com) for more information or [file an issue](https://github.com/pingcap/tidb-ansible/issues/new).

     | tidb-ansible branch | TiDB version | Note |
     | :------------------- | :------------ | :---- |